appdotnet/api-spec/resources/posts.md

 Create a new <a href="/appdotnet/api-spec/blob/master/objects.md#post">Post</a> object.
 Mentions and hashtags will be parsed out of the post text, as will bare URLs.

 You can also create a Post by sending JSON in the HTTP post body that matches the <a href="/appdotnet/api-spec/blob/master/objects.md#post">post schema</a> with an HTTP header of ```Content-Type: application/json```.
 Currently, the only keys we use from your JSON will be ```text```, ```reply_to```, ```machine_only``` and ```annotations```.
 To create complex posts (including [machine only posts](/appdotnet/api-spec/blob/master/objects.md#machine-only-posts)), you must use the JSON interface.
 See the [JSON example](#json-example) below.

+*Note: You cannot reply to a repost.
+Please reply to the parent Post.*

 > This endpoint is currently migrated by the ```response_envelope``` migration.
 Please refer to the [Migrations documentation](/appdotnet/api-spec/blob/master/migrations.md#current-migrations) for more info.